Skip to main content

 The American Express Blue Cash Everyday card is a cash-back rewards credit card that offers a range of benefits to cardholders.
-While any cardholder can reap the benefits of rewards, individuals may have different credit limits depending on their creditworthiness and income.
+While any cardholder can earn rewards, individuals may have different credit limits based on their creditworthiness and income.
 Like most credit cards, the Amex Blue Cash Everyday credit limit is revolving, meaning that once you've made payments on the balance, you'll have access to that credit again.

 Here's what to know about the Amex Blue Cash Everyday card.